 Eye safety and Flicker

 The modulated light will be safe for human eyes and will not stimulate photosensitive epilepsy.
 The standard should support flicker free PHY mode, in which the modulation is imperceptible for the human eye, for application B1 and B3.

-Dimming Control
+For the applications B2 and B4, infrared light may be used.Dimming Control

 The standard will support dimming control for application B1 – B3.